qmarr/ESP32_IR_Lamp_Controller/README.md

 ## IR Lamp Controller is an ESP32-S3 based embedded project for controlling an ambient lamp through infrared commands.

 The controller learns IR commands from the original remote, stores them in NVS flash memory, and replays them using an IR LED.
-This allows simple remote commands to be combined into higher-level lighting scenes.
+This allows simple remote commands to be combined into more complex scenes.

-The project is built with ESP-IDF and focuses on embedded firmware architecture, IR signal handling, persistent storage, finite state machine design, sensor-based automation, and low-power behavior.

 The project is built with ESP-IDF and focuses on embedded firmware architecture, IR signal handling, persistent storage, finite state machine design, sensor-based automation, and low-power behavior.